OWASP/www-project-threat-dragon/docs-2/development/testing/gitlab.md

 - GITLAB_CLIENT_SECRET: the `Application Secret` you got from Gitlab
 - GITLAB_SCOPE: the functionalities you allow the threat dragon to use
 - GITLAB_REDIRECT_URI: set it like this pattern ``{BaseURL of your Threat Dragon Instance}/api/oauth/return``
-- GITLAB_HOST: it is the BaseURL of your GitLab Instance, if you're using official GitLab instance, it remove this variable or set it to `https://gitlab.com/`
+- GITLAB_HOST: the BaseURL of your GitLab Instance, if you're using official GitLab instance, remove this variable or set it to `https://gitlab.com/`

-#### The End

-Now you have successfully configured the GitLab Access for your Threat Dragon instance, for anything not mentioned in this guide, you can check [the Guide of GitHub one](/docs-2/github-repo/)
+Now you have successfully configured the GitLab access for your Threat Dragon instance, for anything not mentioned in this guide check [the GitHub configuration]({{ '/docs-2/github-repo/' | relative_url }}) guide.